Referencing other material in MLA

 Online newspaper article

-Order: author(s), article title (in quotation marks), name of the newspaper (italicised), date of the issue, publishing medium, date of access.
+Order: author(s).
+Article title (in quotation marks).
+Name of the newspaper (italicised), date of the issue, URL.
+Date of access (optional).

-Goodwin, K. L., ed.
+Thumboo, Edwin.
+"Malaysian Poetry: Two Examples of Sense and Sensibility".
 National Identity: Papers Delivered at the Commonwealth Literature Conference, University of Queensland, Brisbane, 9th-12th August 1968.
-London: Heinemann Educational, 1970.
-Print.
+Edited by Ken Goodwin, London: Heinemann Educational, 1970, pp. 187-196.

 Encyclopædia or dictionary entry

 Hoeg, Jerry.
-“Science in Spanish American Literature.”
+"Science in Spanish American Literature."
 Encyclopedia of Latin American Literature.
 Ed.
-Verity Smith.
-Chicago: Fitzroy Dearborn, 1997.
-Print.
+Verity Smith, Fitzroy Dearborn, 1997, p.
+367

 Encyclopædias and dictionaries can be a useful starting point for research, but academic sources are preferable.
 Online encyclopædia entries are covered in the section on referencing online material.